davidekunno93/Routewise-FrontEnd/README.md

 <!-- ***hover over trip in personal dashboard enlarges img -->
 UPDATE TRIP NAME SHOWING ERROR EVEN THOUGH ITS UPDATING IN DATABASE? - works on my browser Trip name on trip card in dashboard ellipsis and scrollable
+***trips in order of activity OR most upcoming trips, then past trips

 <!-- AddPlaces Page -->